-The University of Law will send you a confirmation letter via e-mail to your University e-mail address once you have set up your direct debit details and will send out an advance notice letter 10 days prior to payment being taken from your nominated bank account.
-Please note that the nominated bank account must be the student's personal account and excludes bank accounts in joint names.
+The University of Law will send you a confirmation letter via email to your university email address once you have set up your direct debit details and will send out an advance notice letter 10 days prior to payment being taken from your nominated bank account.

 Please write your student reference number, full name and course on the reverse of the cheque.

 If you pay by a cheque drawn on an overseas bank there may be a delay before the bank can process your cheque and you will be liable for any bank charge.

 We allow you to spread out your tuition fee payments and make payments by direct debit.

 The first payment on a payment plan will be required on the 1st of the month in which you start your course.

 Please note: Payments from third parties or sponsors cannot be spread over instalments.